 UNITED NATIONS (AN) — Russia's full-scale invasion of democratic Ukraine on Thursday set off global alarm over the rise of a new Cold War and dire challenges to power structures and international organizations ranging from the U.N.
 Security Council to NATO.

-The United States prepared an emergency resolution to take to the 15-nation council, the United Nations’ powerful arm, in response to Russian President Vladimir Putin’s decision to launch Europe’s biggest ground war since World War II.
+The United States prepared an emergency resolution to take to the 15-nation council, the United Nations' powerful arm, after Russian President Vladimir Putin's decision to launch Europe's biggest ground war since World War II.

 “Russia has embarked on a path of evil, but Ukraine is defending itself and won’t give up its freedom,” Ukraine's President Volodymyr Zelenskyy said.
 "This is a declaration of war against the whole of Europe."

 Zelenskyy said Russian “subversive groups” were bearing down on the capital Kyiv, increasingly under siege from a bombing campaign.
 U.S. Defense Secretary Lloyd Austin said Russian forces deployed from Belarus had drawn close to Kyiv and the United States was looking at how to bolster Ukraine's defenses.

 Putin has justified his aggressive moves as defensive actions required to guard against a threat posed by the U.S. interventions in Iraq and Afghanistan and NATO's expansion in the post-Soviet years.